 Things You Can Do Until Help Arrives

 As you wait for animal control to arrive, DON’T PANIC!
 There are a few tasks you can perform before they arrive.
+Check out this video for some essential do’s and don’ts and then continue reading below for more details:

 - Don’t light your fireplace to smoke the animal out of the chimney.
 It can harm the animal and possibly cause damage to the flue in the process.